NIH shift

 An NIH shift is a chemical rearrangement where a hydrogen atom on an aromatic ring undergoes an intramolecular migration primarily during a hydroxylation reaction.
 This process is also known as a 1,2-hydride shift.
 These shifts are often studied and observed by isotopic labeling.
 An example of an NIH shift is shown below:

 In this example, a hydrogen atom has been isotopically labeled using deuterium (shown in red).
-As the hydroxylase adds a hydroxyl (the −OH group), the labeled site shifts one position around the aromatic ring relative to the stationary methyl group (−CH_{3}).
+The process proceeds via an arene oxide, which rearrange to give the diene-ketone via the NIH shift.
+This is the initial step in the detoxification of benzene by cytochrome P450.

 Several hydroxylase enzymes are believed to incorporate an NIH shift in their mechanism, including 4-hydroxyphenylpyruvate dioxygenase and the tetrahydrobiopterin dependent hydroxylases.
 The name NIH shift arises from the US National Institutes of Health from where studies first reported observing this transformation.